| Title: | Optimal Transport Weights for Causal Inference |

 a list with slots

-A list of the bootstrap evalustion for delta and lambda values
+hyperparam.metrics A list of the bootstrap evaluation for delta and lambda values

 ot$info()